rapid-sensemaking-framework/rsf-runner/README.md

 ## Non-technical Overview
 At the moment, no graphical user interface exists for the configuration process.
 Until one does, let's paint a picture of what that would be like.

 For any good "conversation", there is always a frame.
 The conversation, at least loosely, has a direction that the people who will participate in it are agreeable to and interested in.
+Divergent phases and convergent phases of the conversation should nicely flow and blend.

 So someone who has a frame for a conversation, and wants to foster engagement pulls from a selection of available recipes for a social process, and stitches them together into a beautifully crafted flow.
 Things that this person would be tuning could include amount of time available for each part of the process.
 Loomio includes some wonderful [help text explaining best practices](https://help.loomio.org/en/user_manual/getting_started/decision_tools/) for using the powerful tools in the decision/polling toolbox of Loomio.